MAGNIFICAT MUSIC SCHOLARSHIP PROGRAM

 Founded in 1995, thanks to the work of musician and composer, Fr.
 Armando Pierucci, the Magnificat Institute serves 200 Christian, Muslim,and Jewish students, studying various musical disciplines.

-View the Magnificat 2016 Yearbook
+View an example of the Yearbook

 “MUSIC IS THE ART THAT UNITES,